polifonia-project/Polifonia-Corpus/README.md

 | FR   | http:// | - |
 | IT   | http:// | - |
 | NL   | http:// | - |

 ### Data

-The data of the module can be downloaded from:
+The data of this module can not be downloaded due to copyright issues.
+However, it is possible to reconstruct the corpus using the metadata provided in previous section.

 | lang | url     | - |
 |------|---------|---|